FHA and ADA Compliance Peer Review

 PEER REVIEW PROCESS

 Plan reviews typically include overall design assessments with respect to the FHA and ADA and local and state accessibility codes.
 A good consultant will advise on information that could be added to contract documents to better explain accessibility requirements and design intent to the contractor.
 He/she may also provide design input to help resolve any observed deficiencies.
-Peer review may also include review of project specifications and product submittals to ensure compliance of various specified manufactured products.
+Peer review may also include review of project specifications and product submittals to verify compliance of various specified manufactured products.

 Plan reviews typically include overall design assessments with respect to the FHA and ADA and local and state accessibility codes.
 A good consultant will advise on information that could be added to contract documents.
 These details aim to better explain accessibility requirements and design intent to the contractor responsible for building the project.
 The peer reviewer may provide design input to help resolve any observed deficiencies.
 Assessment of project specifications and product submittals also may be part of the peer review process.
-This step helps to ensure compliance of various specified manufactured products.
+This step helps to assist in compliance of various specified manufactured products.

 Site inspections confirm that the information shown on the contract documents is being accurately built by the contractor.